ZeroPass/Port-documntation-and-tools/UX & Ecosystem.md

 • Type EOSIO account name that you want to verify, and confirm/change the chain (Providers can generate a magnet link that opens an app pre-fills account name)

-• Scan the passport with a camera (that reads the data to establish a secure connection over NFC).
+• Scan the passport with a camera (that reads the data to establish a secure connection over NFC). **not currently implemented.
+User will need to manually enter passport data**

 • Tap the passport on a phone.